The Ultimate Guide to Visual Perception and Design

-- How visual perception is formed, and what the anatomy of the eye is like
+- How visual perception is formed, based on an understanding of the anatomy of the eye

 - How to apply color information to designs

 - How to apply Gestalt principles, such as the law of proximity and the figure/ground organization, so as to create effective designs

 - How imagery, context, and attention form important considerations for all kinds of designs

 - How humans perceive objects, and how to use that knowledge for screen-based interfaces